 NCPA Bandish: A Tribute to Legendary Composers

-Mumbai’s National Centre for the Performing Arts launched Bandish: A Tribute to Legendary Composers to showcase iconic works by celebrated music composers through performances by some of the country’s finest artists.
+Mumbai’s National Centre for the Performing Arts launched Bandish: A Tribute to Legendary Composers in 2010 to showcase iconic works by celebrated music composers through performances by some of the country’s finest artists.
 The festival is named after the Hindustani classical term ‘bandish’, the “melodic and rhythmic composition” that forms “the base upon which the edifice of a performance is sculpted and realised”.
-In addition to Hindustani classical and semi-classical forms, Bandish features concerts of Carnatic classical music, Indian devotional music and ghazals as well as Hindi film songs.
+In addition to Hindustani classical and semi-classical forms, Bandish has featured concerts of Carnatic classical music, Indian devotional music and ghazals as well as Hindi film songs.

 Read about other music festivals here.